raganwald-deprecated/faux/doc/more_about_views.md

 More About Views
 ===

-**a little more about convention over configuration when declaring views**

 We know it's a question of taste, but if you like convention over configuration, you can also write: